tochibedford/canonical-quest-tochi/ReadMe.md

     ┗ 📜style.scss
 </pre>

-A component can be included into the html by adding an `include-component` tag as passing the component directory as it's value. e.g.
+A component can be included into the html by adding an `include-component` attribute and passing the component directory as it's value. e.g.
 ```
     <div id="0" include-component="./src/Components/shadowed-vanilla-card"></div>
 ```